Experts Say This Is How Long You Should Date Before You Start Leaving Stuff At Their Place

 However, if they seem happy to let you leave a few essentials in their home, then Lee says that’s great news.
 “It means that you're both making an implicit commitment to seeing each other more regularly,“ she explains.

-The takeaway here is that the time to leave a few things at someones house is when you’re staying over regularly and it feels like you’re going to continue to do so.
+The takeaway here is that the time to leave a few things at someone's house is when you’re staying over regularly, and it feels like you’re going to continue to do so.
 It just makes sense and will make everyone's (especially your) life easier.
-Listen, if they want the pleasure of your regularly company, they should be willing to let you keep a toothbrush handy, too.
+And honestly?
+If they want the pleasure of your regular company, they should be willing to let you keep a toothbrush handy, too.
 Just maybe a wait a while longer to start storing your curling iron in the freezer.
 That was awkward.